By Karen Beaman

 2. Remove as many distractions as possible.

-Sometimes your office doubles as your gym or your craft room and it’s easy to get distracted thinking about how much you need to exercise this week or when you’re going to start that new project.
+Sometimes your office doubles as your gym or your craft room, and it’s easy to get distracted thinking about how much you need to exercise this week or when you’re going to start that new project.
 Stop it!
-Put a screen around your recumbent bike, cover your project table, do whatever you need to so distractions are out of sight and out of mind.
+Put a screen up to cover your recumbent bike, cover your project table, do whatever you need to so distractions are out of sight and out of mind.

 3. Speaking of distractions—establish boundaries around work time and personal time.